IronForgedClan/IronForgedBot/README.md

 ### Requirements

-The project requirements are listed in `./requirements.txt` file.
-To install run:
+The project requirements are listed in `requirements.txt` file.
+To install, run:

 ``` sh
 pip install -r requirements.txt